Math · Revenue

 What an AI phone answering service does to this math

-A well-configured AI phone answering service typically catches 85–95% of missed calls and qualifies them.
-Let’s rerun Example 2 (the plumbing crew losing $12,000/mo):
+A well-configured AI phone answering service typically catches 85–95% of would-be missed calls and qualifies them.
+Let’s rerun Example 2 (the dental practice losing $19,500/mo):

 Pull up your phone’s call log for last month.
 Count how many inbound calls you see.
-Estimate honestly how many you answered vs. missed (don’t include the “I saw it and called back” ones — those weren’t really missed).
-Multiply by your average job size and a 30% conversion rate.
+Estimate honestly how many you actually answered live vs. missed (don’t include “I saw it and called back” as missed).
+Multiply by your average customer value or job size, then by a 30–35% recovery close rate.

-Want us to run the math for you?
+Want us to run the missed call math on your business?

-The Lead Leak Score quiz asks you 5 questions and calculates your personal missed-call loss in 2 minutes.
-No math required.
+The 2-minute intake form asks 5 questions and calculates your personal missed-call loss.
+Part of the free audit.
+No spreadsheets required.

 Related reading